 2. Feeding your baby is a spectator sport

 I’ll try to keep this light on the sports analogies but you’ll want to keep your eyes on the player (aka your lil’ nugget)– it’s important to constantly pay attention to your baby’s reaction to new foods and keep an eye out for any potential gagging.
+No baby should ever be left alone with food.

 3. They’re going to be eating constantly